Schpadel/SteamDjangoDBModel/report/README.md

 ## Introduction:

+We modeled the popular video game digital distribution service Steam from Valve.
+Our application consists of the following
+entities: Game, User, Library, Wishlist, Achievement, Review.

+The relationships of our entities are shown in the mermaid ER diagram below.

+The Game entity in our application represents not a single unique instance of a uniquely bought key for a user but the general game + information which can be bought by multiple users for example "The Elder Scrolls V: Skyrim" but not the unique key which can be redeemed in a user library.
+This is why we have only one unique game table entry for each game.

+Reviews are the rating feature of Steam where each user can write feedback about a game.
+These reviews are always assigned to a single game and created by a single user.

+Wishlists are lists which can be populated by the user with games that he would like to buy in the future and being informed about if they are on sale.
+A user always has exactly one wishlist and every wishlist is assigend to exactly one user.

+Library contains games and for each game contained in the library the time played and so on is saved.

 ### Access Patterns

-1. As a user, I would like to list all the games that i have in my library | read
+1. As a user, I would like to list all the games that I have in my library | read
 2. As a game developer, I want to be able to provide the updated version of my game software | update
 3. As an admin, I should be able to delete the account of players who have repeatedly attracted attention by cheating in multiplayer games. | delete
 4. As a game developer, I would like to publish my new game on steam. | create
 5. As a user, I would like to be able to add games on my wishlist and remove them | update
 6. As a game developer, I would like to update the price of my offered games | update
-7. As a user i would like to be able to unlock achievements | create
+7. As a user I would like to be able to unlock achievements | create
-8. As a user i would like to delete my review | delete
+8. As a user I would like to delete my review | delete

 ## Data Model:

+One of the challenges was that we wanted to save the time played for each individual game as well as the timestamp when the game was last played.
+We achieved this behaviour by creating a many-to-many relationship table "GamesInLibrary" with the through keyword of the ManyToMany relationship of Django.

+We encountered the same problem with the Wishlist where we also had a ManyToMany relationship but luckily no additional fields.

+Another problem was that we wanted to ensure that when we create a user it is ensured that a new wishlist and library is always created.
+We solved this problem with Django's signals feature.

 ### Entity-Relationship Diagram